lmaccherone/documentdb-lumenize/README.md

 ### Working ###

-* Fast, light, flexible OLAP Cube with hierarchical rollup support running inside your DocumentDB collections for super-fast results.
+* Fast, light, flexible OLAP Cube with hierarchical rollup support running inside your DocumentDB collections for super-fast results
-* Syntactic sugar for single-metric/single-dimension group by.
+* Syntactic sugar for single-metric/single-dimension group by
+* Fully functional C# .NET example

 ### Wish list ###

+* Unify the codebase with Lumenize by utilizing the expandSproc functionality of documentdb-utils
-* Automatically send back an additional output with just an array for the one metric specified by a simple groupBy.
+* Automatically send back an additional output with just an array for the one metric specified by a simple groupBy
 * Syntactic sugar for single-metric pivot table.
 Note, a pivot table is just a two-dimensional cube, so you can do them now.
 It just might be nice to have a convenient way for simple aggregations.
-* Example code for .NET usage
-* deriveFieldsOnOutput/Input functionality using string function names.
+* deriveFieldsOnOutput/Input functionality using stringified functions
 * A way to specify a slice, min, max, etc. as the output.
 This would be especially useful for folks who are not using node.js where they can simply reload the savedCube locally to get that functionality.
-* Maybe a C# version of the client-side functionality that I now have by using the full Lumenize.OLAPCube.
+* Maybe a C# version of the client-side functionality that we have on the node.js side with Lumenize.OLAPCube.
+At the very least pretty table output would be nice.
 * Turn DocumentDB into a powerful time-series database and analysis engine.
 The Lumenize calculators do their thing by calling the Lumenize OLAPCube so it should be easy to get them to run on top of the stored procedure version of the OLAP Cube.
   * TimeSeriesCalculator - Show how aggregations changed over time.
 Visualize cumulative flow.
   * TimeInStateCalculator - See how long your entities spend in certain states.
 Calculate the ratio of wait to touch time.
 Find 98 percentile of lead time to set service level agreements.